San Antonio Neighborhoods

 According to SABOR, Bulverde home prices generally range from the mid $300s to $700s and above, depending on community type, lot size, and condition.
 Master-planned communities along the US-281 corridor typically start in the mid-to-high $300s.
 Acreage properties with meaningful land, Hill Country topography, and custom builds extend into the $600s and well beyond depending on the acreage.
 The market is smaller than the large suburban corridors east of the city — inventory moves at its own pace, and patience is required in the right price range.

 New construction is available in master-planned communities along the US-281 corridor.
 Acreage lots occasionally come with build-to-suit opportunities through local custom builders.
-For buyers where new construction is a hard requirement, availability is more limited than in the large suburban corridors east of San Antonio — factor that into your search strategy.
+For buyers where new construction is a hard requirement, availability is more limited than in the large suburban corridors around Schertz and Cibolo to the east — factor that into your search strategy.

 Live market data for Bulverde is shown below.

 Price ranges approximate.
 Source: SABOR (sabor.com).
-Property tax rate source: Ownwell; verify current rate at comalcad.org before closing.
+Property tax: verify current rate at comalcad.org.
+Tax exemptions: Texas Comptroller (comptroller.texas.gov).
 Market data updates automatically.

 Tiffany Reed, REALTOR® | MRP